-The Twenty Precepts translated
+The Twenty Precepts translated.

-Never under estimate the value of clarity.
+The value of clarity.

-Friday found me in a book store wandering around in the sports section.
+One Friday found me in a book store wandering around in the sports section.
 There on the shelf stuck between a bunch of larger books was a small book with a brightly coloured jacket.
 Since I had learnt long ago that good things often come in small packages I picked it up.
+I was not disappointed.

 What is contained in the first few pages alone is well worth the price of admission.

-Remember: "What is said, and how it is said, often determines who hears the words".
+Remember: "What is said, and how it is said, often determines who hears the words."